May 16, 2023

-Have a conversation with a young person in your life
+Have a conversation with your young person

-Reduce exposure of paid advertisements
+Reduce exposure to paid ads

-- Facebook: Report > something else > promoting drug use > I believe this goes against FB’s community standards|
+|Settings > Ads preferences > Ad Topics > See less – Alcohol||Report > something else > promoting drug use > submit Report > something else > promoting drug use > I believe this goes against FB’s community standards|

 Make an official complaint

 - Noel JK, Sammartino CJ, Rosenthal SR. Exposure to Digital Alcohol Marketing and Alcohol Use: A Systematic Review.
 Journal of Studies on Alcohol and Drugs, Supplement.
 2020(s19):57-67.
+[13.03.2023]

 - Zarouali B, Verdoodt V, Walrave M, Poels K, Ponnet K, Lievens E. Adolescents’ advertising literacy and privacy protection strategies in the context of targeted advertising on social networking sites: implications for regulation.
-Young Consumers.
-2020; 21(3):351-67.
+Young Consumers [Internet].
+2020 [13.3.2023]; 21(3):[351-67 pp.].

-- Alcohol Beverages Advertising Code (ABAC).
-ABAC Responsible Alcohol Marketing Code [cited 2021 February 4].
+- Alcohol Beverages Advertising Code (ABAC) 2017 [13.02.2023].
+ABAC Responsible Alcohol Marketing Code.

-- Mayrhofer M, Matthes J, Einwiller S, Naderer B. User-generated content presenting brands on social media increases young adults’ purchase intention.
-International Journal of Advertising.
-2020; 39(1):166-86.
+- Mayrhofer M, Matthes J, Einwiller S, Naderer B. User generated content presenting brands on social media increases young adults’ purchase intention.
+International Journal of Advertising [Internet].
+2020 [13.02.2023]; 39(1):[166-86 pp.].

-- Mattke J, Müller L, Maier C, editors.
-Paid, Owned and Earned Media: A Qualitative Comparative Analysis Revealing Attributes Influencing Consumer's Brand Attitude in Social Media.
-Proceedings of the 52nd Hawaii International Conference on System Sciences DOI; 2019.
+- Mattke J, Müller L, Maier C. Paid Owned and Earned Media: A Qualitative Comparative Analysis Revealing Attributes Influencing Consumer's Brand Attitude in Social Media 2019 13/02/2023 [13.03.2023].